hhhhhhhhhn/analytics/README.md

 ```

 ## Example
-Use the `website/` directory as an example
+Use the `website/` directory as an example of
 running the server locally.